redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 obligatory trade unionism for the workers, and for the trade unions subjection to the political and economic administration of the State, that is, to the Communist Party.
-Under Trotsky's plan the trade unions would have had no functions, Other than participation in production, in the workers' State.
+Under Trotsky's plan the trade unions would have had no functions, other than participation in production, in the workers' State.

 Lenin did not agree.
 The War Commissar's methods had already caused